 A recurring dream is a type of dream that occurs on a regular basis when we sleep.

-A study of 212 reports of recurring dreams found that:
+A study of 212 reports of recurring dreams

 - Two in three dreams contained one or more threats, which tended to be dangerous and aimed at the dreamer.
 When facing a threat, the dreamer tended to take defensive or evasive actions that were possible and reasonable.